spacetelescope/webbpsf/docs/relnotes.rst

 * Support for the NIRSpec and MIRI IFUs may be added in a future release, level of detail is still TBD.
 * Improved models for pointing jitter.
 * Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, if this appears likely to be significant.
-* Python 3 support will be added as soon as it is needed, but is not an immediate priority.
-Any users who would like to run webbpsf under python 3, please let me know.

 Version History and Change Log